Bassquake/Aliens-Versus-Predator-VR/README.md

 ![Screenshot of Aliens Versus Predator: VR in-game playing on Meta Quest 2](https://github.com/Bassquake/Aliens-Versus-Predator-VR/blob/main/captures/avpvr-quest-marine.jpg)

-Short video of it in action on a Quest 2 here on [YouTube](https://youtu.be/5ci0qwfQivU) (watch with subtitles for details).
+Short video of it in action on a Quest 2 here on [YouTube](https://youtu.be/5ci0qwfQivU).

 [![Watch the video](https://img.youtube.com/vi/5ci0qwfQivU/0.jpg)](https://youtu.be/5ci0qwfQivU)